-- 1. Download the most current firmware file from the DROID's homepage at https://shop.dermannmitdermaschine.de/droid. - 2.
-Copy that file to your micro SD card and rename it to droid.fw. - 3.
-Insert that micro SD card into your DROID and press the button, or power your DROID on while the SD card is inserted.
+- 1. Download the most current firmware package from the DROID's homepage at https://shop.dermannmitdermaschine.de/droid. - 2.
+Unzip that file and go to the folder firmwares.
+There you find all firmware files for the masters, X7 and controllers. - 3.
+Copy the firmware file for your type of master to your micro SD card: - For a MASTER the file is called like droid-blue-4.fw.
+Rename it to droid.fw. - For a MASTER18 the file is called like master18-blue-4.fw.
+Rename it to master18.fw. - 4.
+Insert the micro SD card into your master and press the button, or power your master on while the SD card is inserted.